sarker2018/Project-Management/agile.md

 Of course it never happens the other way round!
 Over the years project teams have battled with trying to keep the three constraints balanced, invariably a case of Mission Impossible.

+## Keep in mind
+Customers don’t want better project management.
+They want better product delivery.
+All the agile tools and techniques exist solely to that end.
+Use whatever techniques get the best results but don’t get hung up on the methods themselves.
+The ends are much more important than the means.